Homepage Copy Prompts: 12 Templates for Hero / Section / CTA

 When not to use these prompts

-Don’t use these on long sales pages — different structure.
+Don’t use these on long sales pages, where the structure is different.
 Don’t use them before you know who the customer actually is.

 Prompt anatomy / structure formula